vaadin/web-components/packages/map/README.md

 # @vaadin/map

-A component for displaying maps.
+A component for displaying web maps.

 > ℹ️&nbsp; A commercial Vaadin [subscription](https://vaadin.com/pricing) is required to use Map in your project.